 Our gender pay gap report

-Nevertheless, our figures highlight the need for us to ensure we are continually challenging ourselves to be more inclusive.
-Some of the actions we are taking include job grading so we have more effective career progression, transparency and clarity over pay bands and reviewing our recruitment processes and appraisal system to ensure capable employees can progress, regardless of gender.
+Some of the actions we are taking to ensure we are continually challenging ourselves to be more inclusive, include job grading so we have more effective career progression, transparency and clarity over pay bands and reviewing our recruitment processes and appraisal system to ensure capable employees can progress, regardless of gender.

 Our gender pay gap reports